engeir/parameter-scan/review1-response.typ

   is included, as this is the only effective radius that was run by McGraw et al. (2024) across the full SO2 range.

-  Below is also shown a plot of effective radius from four new simulations (original model output from the initial single-eruption simulations has unfortunately been deleted to limited data storage).
+  Below is also shown a plot of effective radius from four new simulations (the original model output from the initial single-eruption simulations has unfortunately been due deleted to limited data storage).
 These simulations show equatorial double-eruptions of 26&26 and 400&400 TgSO2, with separation of two and four years.
   #figure(